“Italian property purchases. What’s the legal position when it comes to defects and noncompliances?”

-During our legal careers, my father and I have dealt with all sorts of seemingly improbable scenarios.
-The couple from Scotland who discovered they had bought a property that didn’t actually legally belong to the vendor.
-The German family, who arrived in Tuscany for their first holiday at their recently purchased dream property to find the previous owner’s brother and family in residence.
-It transpired that the brother was a co-owner of the property, who had no idea the property had been ‘sold’.
+Take for example, a couple who arrived in Tuscany for their first holiday at their recently purchased dream property.
+They found the previous owner’s brother and family in residence.
+It transpired that the brother had inherited co-ownership of the property.
+He had no idea the property had been ‘sold’ from under his feet.

-Then there was the American family whose entire kitchen ceiling collapsed one morning at breakfast, a couple of days after they moved in to their villa in Taormina; fortunately, no one was badly hurt.
+Then there was the American family whose entire kitchen ceiling collapsed one morning at breakfast.
+It happened a couple of days after they moved into their villa in Taormina.
+Fortunately, no one was badly hurt.
 They ended up having to take the previous owner to court.
-The collapse had been caused by a water leak which the vendor had hidden, but a surveyor subsequently determined had been going on for some time.
+The collapse had been caused by a water leak that the vendor had hidden.
+After the fact, a surveyor determined the had been going on for some time.

-There are many other cases where buyers end up in trouble because the vendor has, for one reason or another, failed to disclose, or misrepresented crucial information pertaining to a property: ownership related to matrimonial or relationship issues, planning issues and zoning restrictions, financial charges, outstanding debts, adverse possession, rights of way – the list is extensive – far too long for this post.
+There are many other cases where buyers end up in trouble.
+This is generally because the vendor has failed to disclose, or misrepresented crucial information pertaining to a property.
+Issues range from ownership, divorce and inheritance to planning irregularities and zoning restrictions.
+Then there are matters of outstanding mortgages, adverse possession, rights of way – the list is long.

-As a final point, article 1482 of the Italian Civil Code contains provision to protect a promissory buyer who, having signed a reservation offer or preliminary contract discovers, during due diligence, that there are undisclosed financial charges on the property in question.
+As a final point, article 1482 of the Italian Civil Code contains provision to protect a promissory buyer who, having signed a reservation offer or preliminary contract discovers, during due diligence, undisclosed financial charges on the property in question.
 For example, a mortgage, a lien, a court repossession order.
-In this case, a promissory buyer can request suspension of purchase payment until such times as the property is unencumbered.
+In this case, a promissory buyer can request suspension of purchase payment until the property becomes unencumbered.

 For over 55 years, De Tullio Law Firm has been providing international clients with independent legal advice throughout Italy.
 We are specialists in cross border property, inheritance and family law.